mgrebenets/fastlane-plugin-xcconfig_actions/README.md

 Xcconfigs are too easy to get out of hand.
 Ability to use arbitrary include paths complicates usage of xcconfigs in quite a few ways:

-- Hard to track where the variables are declared and the overwritten
+- Hard to track where the variables are declared and then overwritten
-- Xcode does not always report an error when a file is missing
+- Xcode does not always report an error when a file is missing, but silently fails to resolve variables instead

 These rules introduce convention to organizing xcconfigs.
 The end goal is to make config files more manageable.